Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Conclusions and Discussion

-We now discuss worthwhile future efforts for improving our models and algorithms.
-In this paper, we presented two types of time-dependent SBMs and used them to reveal interesting urban structures in bicycle-sharing networks.
-We formulated these SBMs to account for degree heterogeneity and for a balance between cumulative in-degrees and out-degrees of bicycle stations over the course of a day.
-(The latter feature reflects the classic axiom of Ravenstein \cite{ravenstein1885} that every current of human mobility has an associated countercurrent \cite{barbosa2018human}.)
-However, there is scope for improving our models, just as there is scope for improving SBMs more generally.
-One area to improve is the fitting of Poisson random variables to the numbers of trips between pairs of stations.
-Additionally, although it is a convenient simplification to assume independence of edges conditioned on the latent block structure, it would be nice to relax these assumptions.
-It would also be useful to examine the assumption that the number of trips during each hour are independent random variables.
+There are several worthwhile ways to improve our models and algorithms.
+One valuable extension is to allow distributions other than the Poisson distribution for the numbers of trips between pairs of stations.
+Additionally, although it is a convenient simplification to assume independence between the number of trips that start each hour, it may be beneficial to relax this assumption.
 For example, they are not independent if there are stations that run out of bicycles at some point.
-As we observed previously, mixed-membership and discrete-membership SBMs can reveal different insights, as can examining SBMs with different numbers of blocks.
+As we have discussed at length, mixed-membership and discrete-membership SBMs can reveal different insights, as can examining SBMs with different numbers of blocks.
 This helps illustrate why it is important to consider model selection in greater depth.

-It would also be useful to explore practical ways that a bicycle-sharing system can exploit our models.
-Peaks in the computed mean out-degree $\sum_{j} \mt{ijt}$ not only indicate expected usage, but they are also suggestive of the main purpose of a docking station (e.g., home, work, or a mixture of the two).
-A patron who wants to use a bicycle would be very unsatisfied if they walked to a station to pick up a bicycle to ride to work, but they found that no bicycles were available. {This suggests that one potentially viable strategy for maintaining the stock bicycles at a station is to ensure that it is above the expected use that is estimated by our SBMs, as our results from both the TDD-SBM and TDMM-SBM identify the most important ways that people are using these stations.}
+It is also worth considering other estimation techniques for both our mixed-membership and discrete-membership models, especially if one alters the assumption of conditionally independent Poisson edge distributions that we used to simplify our parameter estimation.
+Variational inference has been employed for many related models \cite{yang2011dsbm, matias2017dynsbm, matias2017semi, xing2010dmsbm}, and it is likely that it can also be used in our setting to improve performance (especially for large networks).